file-format/Docs/en/video/3GP.md

   - HE-AAC v2 (Enhanced aacPlus)

 The 3GP file Format allowed the usage of H.263 and AMR codecs and defined new boxes to which the codecs refer.
 These code-points were registered in ISO base media file format for the storage of MPEG-4 media-specific information.

+## Support Devices ##

+- Mobile phones with 3G capabilities
+- PlayStation 3 audio imported from a CD
+- The Nintendo 3DS played YouTube videos using 3GP technology
+- Apple's iDevices supported playback of files only as passthrough files

 ## References ##